An original article by Decision Free Solutions

 In many organisations control is like a teacher on a playground telling kids not to climb the climbing frame

 Ad 2: Organisations which heavily control their employees don’t do so out of sadism, or tradition.
 They do so because they find the organisation’s course and performance to be unpredictable.
-Unable to tell whether things go right, control is a reflex: a “risk mitigation tool” to limit unknown damage from occurring when things go wrong.
+Unable to tell whether things go right, control becomes a “risk mitigation tool” to limit unknown damage from occurring when things go wrong.
 Organisations which rely on control tend to have unclear goals, little idea about the skills and talents their employees bring to the table, and no way of telling whether their employees are achieving these unclear goals.
-In many organisations control is like a teacher on a playground telling kids not to climb the climbing frame.
-Not because it is beyond them, but because there are simply too many other kids running around he needs to pay attention to, also.
+In many organisations “control” is like a teacher on a playground telling kids not to climb the climbing frame.
+Not because it is beyond them, but because there are simply too many other kids running around who also need the teacher’s attention.

 To do things right, most importantly, goals need to be non-ambiguous.
 Then, in order to prevent the organisational reflex of control kicking in, the communication between experts (i.e., employees with the right skills for the task at hand) and non-experts (e.g., managers or leadership responsible for the outcome) needs to be transparent.
 A prerequisite for this is the measurement of relevant outcomes.
 In absence of transparency control will always kick in.

 It is the responsibility of leadership-roles throughout the organisation to create the conditions to utilise expertise

 The required conditions to optimally utilise expertise include a clear purpose (goals), an environment of no-decision-making, and transparency with respect to communication and outcomes.

 Furthermore, the organisational culture must be safe for everyone to contribute their ideas, and all relevant information needed to substantiate the choices which have to be made has readily accessible.
 It is the responsibility of all leadership-roles throughout the organisation to create these conditions.